smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

     ## 3 C          definitely …        305953084         62659386            20.5
     ## 4 D          hazardous           220227837         25042255            11.4

-### Fact: Roland Park is one of Baltimore's wealthiest and whitest; Broadway East is one of the poorest and blackest
+### Fact: Roland Park is one of Baltimore’s wealthiest and whitest; Broadway East is one of the poorest and blackest

-"Most of Roland Park -- today one of the wealthiest and whitest parts of Baltimore..."
+“Most of Roland Park – today one of the wealthiest and whitest parts of Baltimore…”

-"Broadway East -- today one of the poorest parts of Baltimore, with one of the highest percentages of African Americans..."
+“Broadway East – today one of the poorest parts of Baltimore, with one of the highest percentages of African Americans…”

 #### Explanation

 Roland Park is ranked 53 of 55 for percent of people living below the poverty line, and 3rd of 55 for percent of white residents.

-Broadway East -- split between Clifton-Berea and Greenmount East -- is ranked 10th/14th for poverty and 10th/9th for percent of black residents.
+Broadway East – split between Clifton-Berea and Greenmount East – is ranked 10th/14th for poverty and 10th/9th for percent of black residents.

 #### Supporting Code